stephaniebittner802/calorie-snap/README.md

 # CalorieSnap

 **CalorieSnap** is an easy way to check the calories in your food on the go!
-Whether you are in a restaurant, at home, or shopping for groceries, CalorieSnap lets you instantly estimate the calories of any food by simply snapping a picture or typing its name.
-It’s your go-to tool for making informed, healthy choices — all within seconds.
+Whether you are in a restaurant, at home, or shopping for groceries, CalorieSnap lets you instantly estimate the calories of any food by snapping a picture or typing its name.

 ## Demo